Daniel059/linear_regression/README.md

 # Linear Regression - House Prices

-This project uses a linear regression model to predict house prices based on features like area, number of bedrooms, and age.
+This project uses a linear regression model to predict house prices based on features like number of bedrooms.
 Built using Python and Scikit-learn.

 ## Contents
 - Jupyter Notebook with code